-This is the home page of our overview of Lester Brown's Part II, Plan B, chapters 7 through 10.
+This is the home page of our overview of Lester Brown's World on the Edge, chapters 8 through 13.
 Brown packs much into the policy prescriptions that he proposes.
 We will cover some of the highlights here.
-Brown serves as a policy analyst who strictly avoids the political controversies that I suspect he wishes to avoid.
+Brown serves as a policy analyst who strictly avoids the political controversies that his remedies imply.
+Brown implores political leaders to support a grass-roots effort to achieve his goals.

 Earth Policy Home |